The

 Public Exhibition of Workshop Process and Discussion - 20:30

-A hands-on workshop
+A hands-on

-for participating artists interested in a
+workshop for conference participants/artists interested in a

 critical exploration of image processing in contemporary performance-media